AGTGreg/AppBlocks/README.md

 The `methods` object is the right place to put all of our application's logic.
 From processing data to anything you would write a function for.
 This is a good way to keep our code DRY.
 We can call methods from placeholders, attributes and even directives (As you'll see later on).

-In the example above we get the message directly from our data.
-But what if we wanted to edit that message before we show it to the world?
-Lets say we want to convert it to uppercase letters.

 Lets add a method that returns whatever is in our `data.message` but in UpperCase.
 All methods in AppBlocks exist inside the methods object: